 Our initial learning rate was set to $0.00125$ and this rate was reduced by a factor of $10$ after $25$ epochs and again after $50$ epochs.
 Dropout regularisation was used for the first two fully connected layers with a ratio of $0.5$.
-To initialise weights we used the Xavier initialisation \cite{Glorot:2010} which we found helped training to converge faster.
-Finally, we stopped the learning after $75$ epochs in order to avoid overfitting.
+To initialise weights we used the Xavier initialisation \cite{Glorot:2010} which we found helped training to converge faster. {After $75$ epochs, the validation accuracy started to fall and, we stopped the training at $75$ epochs} in order to avoid overfitting.

 Training the network was done using the publicly available Caffe deep learning framework \cite{Caffe}.
 For the purposes of evaluating performance of the network, our null-hypothesis was that {\it no pedestrians are present in the scanning window}.
 True positive hence is an image crop (formed by the scanning window) containing a pedestrian and for which the CNN reports such a presence, false positive is an image crop for which the CNN reports presence of a pedestrian whilst none are present.
 True negatives and false negatives are defined accordingly.
 On the training set, the VGG-11 convolutional network showed $100\%$ correct classification performance: the rates of true positives and true negatives were all equal to one.